jaden-renner/tier-1-it-support-lab/README.md

   - Exapnd the lab with network services like Samba and log monitoring.

   ## License
-  This project is licensed under the **Creative Commons Attribution-NonCommericial 4.0 International License**.
-See License file for details.
+  This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License**.
+See the [LICENSE](./LICENSE.md) file for details.